UznetDev/AdventureWorks-Dashboard/README.md

-# AdventureWorks Sales TotalDue Prediction Application
+# AdventureWorks Sales Dashboard Application

 In this program, dashboards and prediction models have been created using **Streamlit** on the AdventureWorks 2019 dataset.
 The app uses a machine learning model (Linear Regression) trained on sales data to make predictions.
 It is built using **Streamlit** for the frontend interface and **scikit-learn** for machine learning model development.